 Details on the individual Elder Dragons are given below.

 Of all the Elder Dragons, the red dragon Tarestor is probably the most known and feared of them all.
-Almost every major kingdom and civilization in the west has at some point directly felt his wrath.
-In some cultures to this day, his very name is a symbol of fear, and many a child in the West has been put to bed and warned by a parent that "Tarestor will get you if you don't watch out!"
-His existence has without question altered the course of human civilization in the west, and it is impossible to fully catalogue the catastrophes he has inflicted on humanity.
-History has, however, left plenty of record.
+In some cultures to this day, his very name is a symbol of fear, and many a misbehaving child has been put to bed warned by a parent that "Tarestor will get you if you don't watch out!"
+Almost every major kingdom and civilization in the west has at some point directly felt his wrath, his deprivations have without question altered world history, and it is impossible to even guess at how far back he has set the civilizations of the Western world.

 To make matters worse, his very presence in an area seems a stimulus to every malevolent and evil creature in the realm, and particularly humanoid populations like orcs and goblins.
 Cities and towns shattered by dragon fire become easy prey for forces previously held in check, and these often become the final agents of destruction for all but the strongest of communities.
 Some fight; most lose, very few win, and it's often hard to tell the difference.